-ICICI Securities Ltd IPO subscribed 29% on first day, institutional quota subscribed nearly half
+ICICI Securities Ltd IPO undersubscribed on last day even as institutions overbid

-ICICI Securities Ltd IPO: ICICI Securities Ltd IPO (initial public offering) which opened for subscription on Thursday, 22 March 2018 got subscribed 29% on the first day of bidding with institutional investors leading the race.
+ICICI Securities Ltd IPO: ICICI Securities Ltd IPO (initial public offering) which opened for subscription on Thursday, 22 March 2018, remain undersubscribed on the last day of bidding even as the institutions overbidding followed by a 86% subscription by retail investors.
 ICICI Securities Ltd IPO is the first public offer in India by a research and brokerage firm associated with a commercialised bank.
 ICICI Direct’s parent company ICICI Securities Ltd has expected to raise up to Rs 4,017 crore at the upper end of the price band of Rs 520 in the three-day bidding process from 22 to 26 March 2018.
 ICICI Securities Ltd’s IPO is the fourth public issue from one of India’s largest financial conglomerate ICICI group and the third initial share sale in last three years post the respective IPO’s of ICICI Prudential Life Insurance and ICICI Lombard General Insurance.

-ICICI Securities Ltd IPO details of subscription on the first day of bidding
+ICICI Securities Ltd IPO details of subscription on the last day of bidding

 |Category

-Subscription (%)
+|Subscription (%)

 |Institutional Investors